See Meghan Markle and Prince Harry's First Christmas Card With Archie

 The Duke and Duchess of Sussex gave the people the latest picture of their baby boy, Archie Harrison, in the form of a Christmas card.

-The Queen's Commonwealth Trust shared the interactive snapshot on Twitter, writing, "Just sharing the sweetest Christmas Card from our President and Vice-President, The Duke and Duchess of Sussex.
+The Queen's Commonwealth Trust shared the GIF (so very modern, Sussexes!) on Twitter, writing, "Just sharing the sweetest Christmas Card from our President and Vice-President, The Duke and Duchess of Sussex.
 Very Merry Christmas, everyone!"

 A source previously said that Meghan and Harry chose these photos to "reflect that Doria is very much part of their family and of Archie's upbringing."